Air pollution: Transport

 The avoid-shift-improve framework groups efforts to cut pollution from vehicles into reducing travel, shifting to sustainable transport, and improving vehicle technology.
 Reducing motor vehicle travel can curb pollution.
 One strategy is to build compact cities, so that amenities are close by and cars are not needed.
 Motor traffic can be reduced by creating more walkable cities and by investing in cycling infrastructure.
 Working from home is another way of avoiding motorized traffic.

 Traffic can be shifted to cleaner modes of transport by increasing use of public transport, for instance through higher parking fees or offering free public transport.
 Tackling congestion, which increases fuel usage, with congestion charging, also shifts people to use cleaner modes of transport.
 Finally, road vehicles can be improved from increased fuel efficiency, improved quality of fuels, emission standards, and conversion to electric vehicles.
 For example, buses in New Delhi, India, switched to compressed natural gas after 2000, to reduce the city's thick pea soup smog.

+In 2006, Lawrence D. Frank and his co-authors published a study with over 1,930 citations: Many Pathways from Land Use to Health.
+The authors demonstrated that a 5% increase in walkability was associated with many benefits, including a 6.5% reduction in vehicle miles driven, a 5.6% reduction in grams of nitrogen oxides emissions, and a 5.5% emission reduction of volatile organic compounds (VOCs).